Skip to main content

 Resources for Students with Disabilities

-The Carruth Center wants to support our students with physical, mental, intellectual or learning disabilities.
-We want to help students with a range of services to support their personal and professional endeavors with the goal of promoting well-being in all aspects of their life.
+The Carruth Center supports students with physical, mental, intellectual or learning disabilities.
+We provide students with a range of services to support their personal and professional endeavors with the goal of promoting well-being in all aspects of their lives.

 Students with disabilities may experience difficulties such as: